-Access Classics created this Transition Year (TY) Unit to facilitate second-level institutions in either introducing Classical Studies at TY level, consolidating their students’ learning of the subject from the Junior Cycle, or acting as a bridge into, or introduction to, the subject at Senior Cycle level.
-Attached below are: A Manual for Teachers and a supplementary PowerPoint.
+We created the Access Classics Transition Year Unit in 2020 to facilitate second-level institutions in either introducing Classical Studies at TY level, consolidating their students’ learning of the subject from the Junior Cycle, or acting as a bridge into, or introduction to, the subject at Senior Cycle level.
+It has been wonderful to see how schools and teachers have used the Unit over the past four years, not only in Transition Year but also in after-school clubs and in teaching other subjects, taking advantage of the interdisciplinary nature of Classics.

 This manual for teachers contains background information, teaching plans, suggestions for lesson extensions and ideas for projects.

-The manual is broken into four sections:
+The manual is divided into four sections:

-1. What is Classical Studies?
+- What is Classical Studies?
 A case study of Ancient Cyprus

-2. People and the world around us
+- People and the world around us

-3. Knowledge and advancements in the ancient world
+- Knowledge and advancements in the ancient world

-4. The past in the present
+- The past in the present

 This PowerPoint is created to complement the manual for teachers and contains additional information for students and easily printable worksheets.